hammygoonan/soundcloudflask/README.md

 Basically you just need to run it: python sc.py

-You also need to update the text files from time to tiem: python update.py
+You also need to update the text files from time to time: python update.py

 Might be wise to set it up as a cron